willbrasic/UCI_Adult_Prediction/README.md

-# UCI Adult Prediction with Pytorch and sklearn
+# UCI Adult Prediction with Pytorch and Scikit-Learn

 Hi there!
 Thank you for checking out my repository!
+This README.md file gives details on the neural networks used for prediction while the REAME_2.md file dives into using simpler machine learning algorithms for prediction to juxtapose their effectiveness with that of deep learning.

 ## Overview